|

 Make a Christmas playlist of the family’s favorite Christmas music – Sirius XM, Prime Music, Spotify, radio stations, or vinyl records for a vintage sound.

-Don’t forget to purchase batteries for all of the toys.
+Don’t forget the batteries for all of the toys.

 #97 Choose Christmas Outfits